Administrate/administrate-php-sdk/README.md

 PHP SDK which provides a simple way to interact with administrate platform.
 Facilitate authorization to the APIs and Provides ways to use the available APIs.

+## Note

+In order to use this library, please contact [Administrate](https://www.getadministrate.com/) to provide you with the needed credentials (clientId, clientSecret, instance url and oauthServer).

 ## Installation

 Using [composer](https://getcomposer.org/)